-Clinical supervision is an important aspect of professional practice that also meets requirements for continuing professional development.
+Clinical supervision is an important aspect of professional practice for psychologists and social workers that also meets requirements for continuing professional development.
 Supervision can support you to become more skilled in your professional casework or clinical role, and more able to manage the stress of working with challenging issues.

 How clinical supervision works